spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-cluster-backup.md

 6. To review the backup logs, navigate to the **Events** tab.

 7. Examine the logs.
 Each log contains a status message.
-When the restoration is completed, you will notice all the cluster resources and the persistent volumes contain your desired backed-up data.
+When the restoration is completed, you will notice all the namespace-scoped resources contain your desired backed-up data.

   Alternatively, if you are connected to the cluster, you can print the logs on the console using utilities like [kubectl](/clusters/cluster-management/palette-webctl) or [Kubernetes dashboard](/integrations/kubernetes-dashboard).